jjpickering10/CI-MS2-PokerQuiz/README.md

 [Deck of Cards API](https://deckofcardsapi.com/)

 > This API allows you to shuffle a deck of cards.
 You can also pick a partial deck as well as a full deck.
-I used this 2 of the quiz/games in this site.
+I used this for 2 of the quizzes/games in this project.
->> It was used in the shuffle a pair game that took a full deck of cards, then picked two cards from that shuffled deck and if they matched, You got a pair.
+>> It is used in the shuffle a pair game that takes a full deck of cards, then two cards are picked from that shuffled deck and if they match, you get a pair.
->>> The second time it was used was in the quiz where the user is asked to make a hand.
+>>> The second time it is used is in the quiz where the user is asked to make a hand.
 Here I took a a partial deck of 3 cards (these werent random, I picked the cards), and a partial deck of 12 cards (again I picked these).
 Here both sets of cards are put onto the screen and the user is asked to make a hand with 2 cards from the 12 card selection and the 3 cards on the board.
 All cards are displayed differently on screen for each game.

 [Email.js](https://www.emailjs.com/)
 > for working contact form